nbknight-zz/cms_app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.5.1

+* Rails version.
+5.2.0

 * System dependencies

 * Configuration

-* Database creation
+* MySQL database.
+There is a development and a test database created.

 * Database initialization